 In the normal course of business, we may be subject to various legal proceedings from time to time.
 Furthermore, third parties may try to seek to impose liability on us in connection with our loans.
-As of March 31, 2020, we were not subject to any material pending legal proceedings.
-If the global pandemic continues and market conditions worsen, litigation may increase to the extent we find it necessary to foreclose on loans that are in default, which borrowers may seek to resist by asserting counterclaims and defenses against us.
+As of June 30, 2020, we were not subject to any material pending legal proceedings.
+If the global pandemic continues and market conditions worsen, litigation may increase to the extent we find it necessary to foreclose or otherwise enforce remedies with respect to loans that are in default, which borrowers may seek to resist by asserting counterclaims and defenses against us.